 An electron microscope is a powerful, much higher magnification (two million times!) type of microscope that uses electrons to create an image of a variety of cells, biopsy material, tissues (like kidney tissue) or other biological specimens.

-Electron microscopy services are performed in a specialised laboratory for complete ultrastructural evaluation of samples collected from the body via other means, such as a biopsy, or blood samples.
+Electron microscopy services are performed in a specialized laboratory for complete ultrastructural evaluation of samples collected from the body via other means, such as a biopsy, or blood samples.
 Results are sent to a pediatric pathologist for interpretation.

 No special preparation by the patient is needed for electron microscopy other than the collection of tissue to be examined.